-The Cordillera Volcánica Central Biosphere Reserve, located in the central highlands of Costa Rica, is rich in both natural resources and cultural heritage.
-It encompasses four national parks, two forest reserves, six protected zones and a national monument.
+The Cordillera Volcánica Central Biosphere Reserve, located in the Central Highlands of Costa Rica, is rich in natural resources and cultural heritage.
+It encompasses four national parks, two forest reserves, six protected zones, and a national monument.

 Cordillera Volcánica Central Biosphere Reserve

-The Cordillera Volcánica Central Biosphere Reserve is located in the central highlands of Costa Rica, about 60 km (37 mi) northwest of San José.
-This biosphere reserve is one of the richest in both natural resources and cultural heritage.
-On its long axis, there are several volcanic cones with their still well-formed craters.
+The Cordillera Volcánica Central Biosphere Reserve is located in the Central Highlands of Costa Rica, about 60 km (37 mi) northwest of San José.
+This Biosphere Reserve is among the richest in natural resources and cultural heritage.
+On its long axis are several volcanic cones with their still well-formed craters.

 The Cordillera Volcánica Central Biosphere Reserve comprises four national parks, two forest reserves, six protected zones and the Guayabo National Monument: The national parks include:

-Poás Volcano National Park features permanent fumarolic activity and has a history of eruptions.
+Poás Volcano National Park has permanent fumarolic activity and a history of eruptions.
 It is one of the most important natural attractions in Costa Rica and is a destination for national and international tourism.

 Braulio Carrillo National Park is one of the largest protected areas in Costa Rica.
-Its landscape consists of high mountains, covered with dense forests and canyons with rivers and streams, important in the production of hydroelectricity.
-Geological features include the Barva Volcano and several dormant volcanoes including Cerro Chompipe, Cerro Cacho Negro, and Cerros las Tres Marias.
+Its landscape consists of high mountains, covered with dense forests and canyons with rivers and streams necessary for the production of hydroelectricity.
+Geological features include the Barva Volcano and several dormant volcanoes.
 From high-altitude cloud forests to lowlands tropical rainforests, it hosts some of the highest levels of biodiversity in Costa Rica.

-Irazú Volcano National Park is home to the highest volcano in Costa Rica along with its five craters.
+Irazú Volcano National Park is home to the highest volcano in Costa Rica and its five craters.
 The native forest here consists mainly of oaks and alder and helps protect the watershed of the Reventado River.
-Within this protected wilderness area, several streams empty into the basins of the Reventazón, Sarapiqui, Sucio and Toro Amarillo Rivers.
+Within this protected wilderness area, several streams empty into the Reventazón, Sarapiqui, Sucio and Toro Amarillo river basins.